SecureScriptX/SecureScriptX/README.md

 # Ryan Stewart - InfoSec Professional

-👋 Hello, I'm Ryan Stewart, a dedicated Threat Intelligence Analyst with a passion for enhancing digital security.
+👋 Hello, I'm Ryan Stewart, a dedicated Threat Intelligence Analyst and Researcher with a passion for enhancing digital security.

 👨‍💻 **Showcasing Cybersecurity and Data Science Projects:**